zeroknowledgediscovery/zedwiki/notes/autism gene.md

 # Paroxetine

-* These data are consistent with mechanism-based inhibition of CYP2D6 by paroxetine but not by quinidine or fluoxetine. https://dmd.aspetjournals.org/content/31/3/289
+* These data are consistent with mechanism-based inhibition (MBI) of CYP2D6 by paroxetine but not by quinidine or fluoxetine. https://dmd.aspetjournals.org/content/31/3/289
 * Paroxetine strongly inhibits CYP2D6 but no other P45 enzymes
-* Fluoxetine also strongly inhibits CYP2D6 but maybe not by mechanism, maybe competitively
+* Fluoxetine also strongly inhibits CYP2D6 but competitively (not MBI)

 # SSRI impact